tchiotludo/akhq/README.md

   - Filter topics with regexp for current groups
   - Ldap configuration to match AKHQ groups/roles

+## New React UI
+Release `0.15.0` introduce a new UI based on React.
+This is the default one when you reach AKHQ.

+The old one is still available on path `/{cluster}/topic` but will be remove on release `0.16.0`.

+Since this is a major rework, the new UI can have some issue, so please [report any issue](https://github.com/tchiotludo/akhq/issues), thanks !

 ## Quick preview
 * Download [docker-compose.yml](https://raw.githubusercontent.com/tchiotludo/akhq/master/docker-compose.yml) file
 * run `docker-compose pull` to be sure to have the last version of AKHQ